- Chronic Care

 Related conditions to smoking

-Smoking can cause countless issues in the human body, below are just a few conditions that are related to smoking:
+Smoking can cause countless negative effects in the human body.
+Below are just a few conditions that are related to smoking:

 Cancer